 FAQ

-No, the skin of a mango is tough.
-Wash the outside of the skin before cutting into it and discard or compost the skin after removing the fruit.
+Mango skin is edible but tough and slightly bitter.
+Most people peel it before eating.
+Always wash the outside before cutting and discard or compost the skin after removing the fruit.